The ANU College of Engineering and Computer Science is proud to celebrate International Women's Day 2020.

 Here at ANU, we encourage all students and staff to build and strengthen a diverse community.
 Want to get involved?
 Be sure to take part in upcoming events with GEECS (Gender Equity in Engineering and Computer Science), an inclusive networking space for women and gender diverse people.

-To celebrate International Women's Day 2020, we asked some of the outstanding females in our College community to share their experiences and hopes for the future.
+To celebrate International Women's Day 2020, we asked some of the outstanding women in our College community to share their experiences and hopes for the future.

 How will you help forge a gender equal world?